-All Overdrive materials are available for regular checkout through their app using your library card.
-If you have a book/ebook request or recommendation please send them to firstname.lastname@example.org
+All Overdrive materials are available for regular checkout through the Overdrive or Libby apps using your library card.
+If you have a book/eBook request or recommendation please send them to [email protected]

-Librarians are available to help with your information and technology needs remotely!
+Librarians are available to help with all your needs remotely!
 Please reach out through Facebook or email.
-If your card seems to be having problems, please email a Librarian and we will get that fixed to minimize disruption from library services.
+You can reach Marian, our director, at: [email protected], Sandra, our Reference and Adult Services Librarian, Volunteer Coordinator and Inter-library Loan Coordinator, at: [email protected], Brynn, our Tech Services Librarian, at: [email protected] and Melisa, our Youth Services Librarian, at: [email protected].
+If your card seems to be having problems, please email a librarian at: [email protected] and we will get that fixed to minimize disruption from library services.

 Brynn is providing assistance for those that need it to set up remote meetings and other remote tech issues.
 Reach out to her for any tech questions at [email protected] or through social media.